jeanslack/audiomass/README.md

-# Audiomass - wrapper for audio libraries and for wave data processing.
+# Audiomass - wrapper for multiple audio conversion libraries.

 **Audiomass** is a command line audio wrapper of the Flac, Lame, Vorbis-tools, Monkey's Audio, Shntool and FFmpeg libraries.